 How has your life changed as a result of the attack?

-Female victim suffered from PTSD and deals daily with the trauma of the attack and the response of the officers involved, who did not physically engage in any way to stop the attack aside from point their guns and yell.
+The female victim suffered from PTSD and deals daily with the trauma of the attack and the response of the officers involved, who did not physically engage in any way to stop the attack aside from point their guns and yell.
 One officer claims he couldn’t help because he had left his baton in his car.
-Both victims are extremely fearful of pit bulls and struggle to be in public settings where dogs are present.
+Both victims are extremely fearful of pit bulls and struggle to be in public settings where any dogs are present.